 My Main Page with Links to My Other Book Reviews

 "If I were to wish for anything, I should not wish for wealth and power, but for the passionate sense of potential -- for the eye which, ever young and ardent, sees the possible.
 Pleasure disappoints; possibility never." -- Soren Kierkegaard

-Humans are not great intuitive thinkers.
-We waste the whole damn year, then we lose an hour to daylight savings and act as if one hour were suddenly the most important thing in the world.
-The authors argue that what you do with your brain is more important than the intelligence you have.
+Humans are terrible intuitive thinkers.
+We waste much of the year, then lose an hour to daylight savings and act as if one hour were suddenly very, very important.
+Why didn't we value those other hours as much?

-Would you, for example, walk a mile to save five dollars on a pair of sunglasses but not to save five dollars on a couch?
-If so, you have made a framing error.
-In both cases five dollars is saved.
-Framing errors are often similar to the "penny wise, pound foolish" cliché.
-We buy high price items without exploring enough alternatives, yet we carefully calculate how many dimes to put in a parking meter.
-These decision-making methods become easier with practice.
+The authors argue what we do with our brains matters more than intelligence.
+Would we, for example, walk a mile to save five dollars on sunglasses but not to save five dollars on a couch?
+If so, we made a framing error.
+In both cases we save five dollars.
+Framing errors often resemble the "penny wise, pound foolish" cliché.
+We buy high price items without exploring enough alternatives, yet we carefully calculate the dimes to insert in a parking meter.

-The authors report a poisoning of grapes scare, even though the grapes in question had far less cyanide than ordinary lima beans or apple seeds.
-Somewhere I heard that under 0.1 percent of pesticides are human made.
+The authors describe a grape poisoning scare.
+The grapes in question had far less cyanide than ordinary lima beans or apple seeds.
+The media failed to compare the risks with known risks.
+(Somewhere I heard that under 0.1 percent of pesticides are human made.
 Americans consume by weight 1000 times more plant-made pesticides than human-made pesticides.
-Of course, that says nothing about their comparative toxicities.
+That, of course, says nothing about their comparative toxicities.)

-Roth and Mullen cover availability biases, cognitive dissonance, halo-effects, confirmation biases and so on.
-And remember to create environments that are helpful, so you do not have to rely on will power.
-For example: To watch less television, get rid of cable, throw away the antenna, bolt the TV to the most loathed part of the home or throw the television away.
+Roth and Mullen cover availability biases, cognitive dissonance, halo-effects, and confirmation biases, reminding us to create helpful environments, so we do not rely too much on will power.
+To watch less television, for example, cancel cable, throw away the antenna, bolt the TV to the most loathed part of the home.
+Or throw the television away.
 Engage in binding precommitments.
 Agree to pay someone five dollars every time you watch TV.
-Have someone tie you to a tree.
-Do not let your environments manipulate you.
-Choose them and use them as your ally.
-Set up your environment so that it takes bizarre, brazen acts of willfulness to do things other than good things.
+Have someone tie you to a tree (not serious).
+Do not let environments manipulate.
+Choose environments, and use them as allies.
+Set up environments so it takes bizarre, brazen acts of willfulness or weak will to do wrong.

-To think of better alternatives, one can brainstorm--thinking of dozens of alternatives, including ludicrous alternatives, while reserving judgment till later.
-Or have individuals anonymously write ideas down, then let others write their anonymous comments--the Delphi technique.
-Or you could spend time doing better research or a use combination of methods.
+To produce better alternatives, brainstorm--think of alternatives by the dozen, including ludicrous alternatives, while reserving judgment till later.
+Or have individuals anonymously write ideas, then let others write anonymous comments--the Delphi technique.
+Or spend time doing better research.
+Or use a combination of methods.

-Decision Making describes decision trees, a method for diagramming alternatives and calculating expected values.
-The expected value is the probability of an outcome times the value of the outcome should it occur.
-If the probability of getting a parking ticket in a spot is one in four and the cost of the ticket is $60, then the expected value of parking there is negative $15, not counting the hassle of the ticket and other costs or benefits.
-When making decisions, the expected value matters much more than the probability of an outcome.
+Decision Making describes decision trees, a method of diagramming alternatives and calculating expected values in detail.
+The expected value equals the probability of an outcome times the value of the outcome should it occur.
+If the probability of getting a parking ticket in a spot equals one in four, and the cost of the ticket is $60, then the expected value of parking there is negative $15, not counting the hassle of the ticket and other costs or benefits (not that anyone should waste time with this type of parking decision).
+When making decisions, the expected value matters more than the probability of an outcome.
 Evidence sufficient to require action is not the same as evidence sufficient to prove something with a high probability.
-It is best to assume that when a robber makes threats with a bulge in his coat pocket that it is a real gun and not a finger gun.
-The expected value of getting shot is horrible.
-You don't need proof beyond a reasonable doubt or the preponderance of evidence to avoid stray German Sheppard’s.
-(Oddly, if many people had one in a million odds of winning 50 million in the lottery, they would line up in the streets to buy tickets.
-If an important moral course had a 98 percent probability of success they would howl about how uncertain, boring and subjective morality is and do nothing.)
+We should assume a robber possesses a real gun, not a finger gun, when he has a bulge in his coat pocket.
+The expected value of getting shot equals horrific, though the probability of a real gun might be low.
+We don't need proof beyond a reasonable doubt or the preponderance of evidence to avoid stray pit bulls.
+(Oddly, if many individuals had one in a million odds of winning 50 million in the lottery, they would line up to buy tickets.
+If an important moral course had a 98 percent probability of success, they would howl about how boring, uncertain, or "subjective" morality is.)

-One problem is that we stop using problem-solving strategies because they are psychologically taxing.
-Instead of finding better problems, better solutions and better arguments, we go back to the old, habitual ways of thinking which include: The first feeling I have is where I need to go, the first plausible solution is the best solution, one reason is enough, the most obvious, pressing, available or habitual problems are the most important problems.
+A problem that plagues us: We stop using problem-solving strategies because they psychologically tax us.
+Instead of finding better problems, better solutions, and better arguments, we revert to habitual thinking: The first feeling is right, the first plausible solution is best, and one reason is enough.
+We label the most obvious, pressing, or habitual problems the most important.

 · The authors remind us not to confuse worrying, then leaping in the dark with good decision-making procedures.

-· We should see choices as a thrill and an adventure rather than as a burden.
+· We should, in some cases, see choices as a thrill and adventure rather than as a burden.

-· We often have ambivalences toward strategies, approaching them as if they were inherently stultifying and inhuman.
-In the face of ambiguity, uncertainty and conflict one can zone out or one can pursue the challenges.
+· We often have ambivalences toward strategies, approaching them as if they were inherently inhuman.
+In the face of uncertainty and conflict we can zone out or we can pursue the challenges.

 · Sometimes the ends justify the means.
 Sometimes they do not.
 Sometimes the means justify the ends.
 Sometimes they do not.

-· There is almost never a one and only cause of something.
+· There is rarely a one and only cause of something.

-· One has to avoid both focusing too much on details and too much on big pictures.
+· Avoid focusing too much on details or too much on big pictures.

-· We often know how to do better than we do, but we often do not know how to arrive at optimal or satisfactory alternatives.
+· We often know, intuitively, how to do better, but we often do not know how to arrive at optimal or satisfactory alternatives.

-The errors here are but quibbles about such things as "centrifugal" force.
-If you're looking for easy infotainments, don't buy this book.
-It has a level of difficulty similar to a freshman college physics text and some technical language.
-Anyone permanently committed to the leap in the dark method of decision-making, perhaps because of its alleged esthetic value, should not buy this book.
-Little effort to think about good and bad plus little effort to learn how to think about good and bad adds up to disaster.
+The errors in this work are but quibbles, such things as "centrifugal" force.
+If you're looking for easy infotainment, don't buy this book.
+Here be technical language.
+Those fanatically committed to the leap in the dark method of decision-making, perhaps because of alleged esthetic value, should not buy this book.
 Highly recommended.

+My Main Page with Links to My Other Book Reviews